billy1arm/MangosMC/doc/EventAI.md

 13  | GNOMISH        | Understood *only* by the Gnome race.
 14  | TROLL          | Understood *only* by the Troll race.
 33  | GUTTERSPEAK    | Understood *only* by the Undead race.
-35  | DRAENEI        | Text in this language is understood ONLY by the Draenai Race.
-36  | ZOMBIE         | (not currently used?)
-37  | GNOMISH BINARY | Binary language used by Alliance when drinking Binary Brew 38  | GOBLIN BINARY  |  Binary language used by Horce when drinking Binary Brew

 Event Types
 ===========